nsrr/sof-documentation/pages/README.md

 ## EEG Spectral Analysis

-As part of the NSRR's effort to explore the SOF data in more detail, EEG spectral analysis was performed and summarized in two result datasets.
+As part of the NSRR's effort to explore the SOF data in more detail, EEG spectral analysis was performed.
 Read more about the [methods, validation, and results for the NSRR EEG spectral analysis efforts](:pages_path:/eeg-spectral-analysis.md).
+There are [two summary datasets available](:files_path:/datasets) and the [included variables can be browsed here](https://www.sleepdata.org/datasets/sof/variables).

 ## Recent Changes